Entire home

 North Creek

-This holiday home is located in North Creek.
+North Creek is home to this holiday home.
 Tannery Pond Community Center and North Creek Depot Museum are cultural highlights, and some of the area's attractions include Revolution Rail Co. and Blue Line Outdoor Center.
 Take in the nearby slopes with cross-country skiing and snowboarding, or try out other outdoor activities such as snowmobiling and sledging.

 North Creek, NY